kzintas/health-misinformation/README.md

 # health-misinformation

-To run varoius LDA methods on health-misinformation datasets
+To run various LDA methods on health-misinformation datasets